Southeastern Voke gets training grant

 Southeastern serves 10 communities, including Norton, Mansfield and Foxboro.

-The money is part of $2.1 million being allocated to 10 vocational technical high schools as part of the state's Career Technical Initiative, to support additional training programs for students and adults.
+The money is part of $2.1 million being allocated to 10 vocational technical high schools across the state as part of the state’s Career Technical Initiative, to support additional training programs for students and adults.

 The funds will support training and skill-building programs in construction, trades and manufacturing across 23 different career pathways.

 “The Career Technical Initiative is an important component to our economic recovery, because it helps connect people with career pathways in high-demand fields and expand our skilled workforce so our businesses can grow and thrive,” Lt.
-Gov. Karyn Polito said.
+Gov. Karyn Polito said when the grant was announced.

 The Career Technical Initiative aims to provide more residents access to career technical training using the state’s existing resources at vocational high schools, while helping businesses grow by increasing the population of skilled workers able to be employed in trade and construction jobs.